itu-tid/lecture-notes/Lectures/10-3rdParty-Libraries-and-Routing.md

 - Do you have to do `nmp install` for every project?
 - Why do we list dependencies in `packages.json`?
 - What is the meaning of the version numbers in `packages.json`?
 [How is semantic versioning used in npm?](https://docs.npmjs.com/about-semantic-versioning)
+- Why do we need package-lock.json?
+Do we commit it to GH?
 - Finding libraries on https://www.npmjs.com

 Live Demo Example